IntelRealSense/librealsense/wrappers/tensorflow/README.md

 ## Part 3 - Deploying TensorFlow model using OpenCV

-While TensorFlow is convinient to install and use, it is not as convinient as OpenCV.
+While TensorFlow is convenient to install and use, it is not as convinient as OpenCV.
 OpenCV is ported to most platforms and is well optimised for various types of CPUs.
 It also comes with built-in DNN module capable of loading and using TensorFlow models without having TensorFlow (or its dependencies) installed.

 [Example 3](example3%20-%20opencv%20deploy.py) is functionally equal to Example 2, but instead of using TensorFlow APIs directly it is loading and running inference using OpenCV.